 Yes.
-I took a look around and got specialist travel insurance and it typically costs around £50 for me and my family – but make sure you do a proper declaration to the insurer or they won’t want to pay if something happen.
+I took a look around and got specialist travel insurance and it typically costs around £50 for me and my family of five for a week in Europe – but make sure you do a proper declaration to the insurer or they won’t want to pay if something happen.

 Any other tips?

 Yes, book some airport parking as it takes the stress out of having carry bags on trains etc and book an extra legroom seat as this can help you stretch your legs and exercise a little while sitting on the plane - helping to avoid blood clots (DVT) developing in your legs.

 Ask Pete a question about flying after heart attack?

 Just send your question to firstname.lastname@example.org for his personal answer.
 Remember, Pete is not a doctor so will just tell you about his experience of travel after having a serious heart attack.